norahellstadius/Project_Droid/README.md

 ## Future Work
 - Fine-tune an LLM model with training pairs including titles and well-scoped tickets as the input and label, respectively.
+- Based on the title classify the ticket (ML model) as a specific type (e.g Bug, Task etc.)